cloudmesh-project/reu-2014/README.rst

 * **draft** an initial presentation to be given Friday in a group meeting
 * add pages to this RST
 * get an account on portal.futuregrid.org
+* learn RST in an hour or less